How I Stopped Hiding Behind Makeup & Found The Real Me

 Advertisement

-Cushnie Slip Dress; Dalmata Gold Chunky Hoops, $60, available at ShopDalmata.com; Dalmata Gold Snake Chain Choker, $38, available ShopDalmata.com; Dalmata Gold Light Chain Necklace, $40, available at ShopDalmata.com; Dalmata Gold Twirl Chain Necklace, $32, available at ShopDalmata.com; Eva Fehren The Fine Shorty Ring. $4,125, available at EvaFehren.com; Eva Fehren The Wrap Claw Ring, $1,450, available at EvaFehren.com.
+Cushnie Slip Dress; Dalmata Gold Chunky Hoops, $60 USD, available at ShopDalmata.com; Dalmata Gold Snake Chain Choker, $38 USD, available ShopDalmata.com; Dalmata Gold Light Chain Necklace, $40 USD, available at ShopDalmata.com; Dalmata Gold Twirl Chain Necklace, $32 USD, available at ShopDalmata.com; Eva Fehren The Fine Shorty Ring. $4,125 USD, available at EvaFehren.com; Eva Fehren The Wrap Claw Ring, $1,450 USD, available at EvaFehren.com.

 A Fresh Page